 The Flight Attendant

 The Flight Attendant took the world by storm.
 Though it ended up missing out during awards season by somehow constantly being nominated for comedy, the series was praised by both consumers and critics alike.
 We may all be done with the gay best friend trope, but Shane Evans (Griffin Matthews) is so much more than that.
 The character is given more dimension both literally and figuratively — don’t worry, no spoilers here — and plays a major role in the series as a whole.
 He’s the first one there when Cassie’s (Kaley Cuoco) life starts to unravel, but he’s so much more than an archetype.
 All current seasons are available on HBO Max. — Amelia Emberwing

 The Trans List

-The 2016 documentary The Trans List focuses on eleven transgender Americans and how they navigate life in a country that often ostracizes and erases them.
+The 2016 documentary The Trans List focuses on 11 transgender Americans and how they navigate life in a country that often ostracizes and erases them.
 Major names include Supergirl’s Nicole Maines, Caitlin Jenner, Laverne Cox and more, but many critics noted that it was the "smaller" stories that resonated the most throughout the narrative.
 In addition to the positive critical reception, organizations like GLAAD sang the film’s praises as well.
 While The Trans List may not be as conventionally entertaining as some of the more pop culture-focused entries on this list, it is most certainly worth a watch. — Amelia Emberwing

 Based on the novel of the same name, Unpregnant follows Veronica (Haley Lu Richardson) and her former friend Bailey (Barbie Ferreira) as they head out on a unique kind of adventure.
 After finding out that she can’t get an abortion in her home state of Missouri — and learning that the boy who knocked her up is against the idea of an abortion himself — Veronica and the coerced Bailey have to road trip to Albuquerque to get rid of the baby without her parents’ permission.
 This misadventure may not focus solely on its queer story, but that lends more to the normalcy of these stories than some might think.
-Bailey is already an out and proud lesbian before their adventure gets underway, and there’s a couple surprises for her on their little road trip! — Amelia Emberwing
+Bailey is already an out and proud lesbian before their adventure gets underway, but there’s a couple surprises for her on their little road trip! — Amelia Emberwing

-Get the latest updates, reviews and unmissable series to watch and more!
+The latest updates, reviews and unmissable series to watch and more!